RedisLabs/redislabs-docs/content/modules/redisgears/jvm/classes/gearsbuilder/flatmap.md

 ---
 Title: FlatMap
 linkTitle: flatMap
-description: Add a flatmap operation to the pipe.
+description: Maps a single input record to one or more output records.
 weight: 50
 alwaysopen: false
 categories: ["Modules"]